Paint Your Wagon (film): Production

 Multiple attempts were made to adapt Alan Jay Lerner's Paint Your Wagon into a film.
 Warner Bros. considered making the film with Doris Day and Paramount Pictures considered making it with Bing Crosby.
-Louis B. Mayer purchased the film rights before his death in 1957., and Paramount bought the rights from his estate.
+Louis B. Mayer purchased the film rights before his death in 1957, and Paramount bought the rights from his estate.

 Lerner, who wrote the screenplays for An American in Paris, Gigi, and My Fair Lady, produced the film.
 Lerner selected Joshua Logan, who previously directed the film adaption of Lerner's Camelot, to direct the film.
 Blake Edwards wanted to direct the film, but Lerner declined his offer and Edwards instead directed Darling Lili.
 The plot was significantly changed from the stage play.
 Lerner attempted to have Frederick Loewe compose the film's soundtrack, but he declined and instead suggested André Previn.

 Clint Eastwood was selected instead of George Maharis.
 Lee Marvin accepted the lead role instead of appearing in The Wild Bunch.
 He received $1 million, while Eastwood was paid $750,000.
 Faye Dunaway, Mia Farrow and Tuesday Weld turned down the role of Elizabeth before Seberg was cast.
 Julie Andrews, Sally Ann Howes, and Diana Rigg were also considered for the role.
 Lesley Ann Warren, who was under contract to Paramount, had to bow out after she became pregnant.

-Eastwood and Marvin did their own singing, while Seberg's songs were dubbed by Rita Gordon.
-Agnes de Mille was offered to choreograph the film, but declined.
+Eastwood and Marvin did their own singing, while Seberg's songs were dubbed by Anita Gordon.
+Agnes de Mille was asked to choreograph the film, but declined.

 Paint Your Wagon was shot near Baker City, Oregon, with filming beginning in May 1968 and ending that October.
-Other locations included Big Bear Lake, California and the San Bernardino National Forest; the interiors were filmed at Paramount Studios, with Joshua Logan directing.
+Other locations included Big Bear Lake, California, and the San Bernardino National Forest; the interiors were filmed at Paramount Studios, with Joshua Logan directing.
 The film's initial budget was $10 million, before it eventually doubled to $20 million.
 A daily expense of $80,000 was incurred to transport cast and crew to the filming location, as the closest hotel was nearly 60 miles away.
 The elaborate camp used in the film cost $2.4 million to build.

 A rainstorm destroyed the road connecting the set to Baker City and Paramount had to pay $10,000 per mile to rebuild the road.
 Lerner almost fell down a 400-foot cliff during filming.
-Hippies who had been cast as extras formed an union and threatened to strike unless their daily pay was increased to $25.
+Hippies who had been cast as extras formed a union and threatened to strike unless their daily pay was increased to $25.

 The film was released at a time when movie musicals were going out of fashion, especially with younger audiences.
 Its overblown budget and nearly three-hour length became notorious in the press.
 Eastwood was frustrated by the long delays in the making of the film, later saying that the experience strengthened his resolve to become a director.
 According to Robert Osborne, Marvin drank heavily during filming, which may have enhanced his screen appearance, but led to delays and many retakes.